nspcc-dev/neofs-api/proto-docs/object.md

 <a name="neo.fs.v2.object.Range"></a>

 ### Message Range
-Object payload range.Ranges of zero length SHOULD be considered as invalid.
+Object payload range.
+Ranges of zero length SHOULD be considered as invalid.

 | Field | Type | Label | Description |